alexn11/deutsches-woerterbuch/notes.md

 - proposal might have several translations
 - when click on proposal/translation, directed directly to the content of the corresp entry

+- once installed is online except for updates

 # priority 0